Arhat: Attainments

 A range of views on the attainment of arhats existed in the early Buddhist schools.
-The Sarvāstivāda, Kāśyapīya, Mahāsāṃghika, Ekavyāvahārika, Lokottaravāda, Bahuśrutīya, Prajñaptivāda and Caitika schools all regarded arhats as being imperfect in their attainments compared to buddhas.

 The Dharmaguptaka sect believed that "the Buddha and those of the Two Vehicles, although they have one and the same liberation, have followed different noble paths."

 The Mahīśāsaka and the Theravada regarded arhats and buddhas as being similar to one another.
 The 5th century Theravadin commentator Buddhaghosa regarded arhats as having completed the path to enlightenment.
 According to Bhikkhu Bodhi, the Pāli Canon portrays the Buddha declaring himself to be an arahant.
 According to Bhikkhu Bodhi, nirvāṇa is "the ultimate goal", and one who has attained nirvana has attained arhatship: Bhikkhu Bodhi writes, "The defining mark of an arahant is the attainment of nirvāṇa in this present life."

 The Mahayana discerned a hierarchy of attainments, with samyaksambuddhas at the top, mahāsattvas below that, pratyekabuddhas below that and arhats further below.
 "But what was it that distinguished the bodhisattva from the sravaka, and ultimately the buddha from the arhat?
 The difference lay, more than anywhere else, in the altruistic orientation of the bodhisattva."